In this new information-saturated era, new terms such as CEO-activism are slowly being introduced into the corporate world.

 Why is CEO-Activism important?

 Not only is CEO-activism an increasing corporate trend, it may also be a determining factor in all aspects regarding the success of a company.

-- The increasing social awareness regarding social injustice, equality and climate change among many other issues has lead stakeholders to demand a more active role from companies.
+- The increasing social awareness regarding social injustice, equality and climate change among many other issues has led stakeholders to demand a more active role from companies.

-- Overwhelming supply of services which drives a highly indecisive consumer to go for companies which offer strong added paired with a strong corporate reputation.
+The overwhelming service offer drives the indecisive consumer to choose companies that offer a strong added value paired with a solid corporate reputation.

 - General mistrust in corporations, exacerbated by the financial crisis in the late 2000s and early 2010s makes all stakeholders wary of corporate decisions and intentions, which may only be counteracted with strong corporate values backed by tangible actions.